AI Infinite Memory: Achieving Unlimited Recall for Agents

 Implementing AI Infinite Memory

-Building an AI agent with a semblance of ai that never forgets involves integrating various components.
+Building an AI agent with a semblance of AI that never forgets involves integrating various components.
 The agent architecture needs to facilitate seamless interaction between the LLM, its short-term working memory, and its long-term external memory.
-This is the foundation for ai infinite memory.
+This is the foundation for AI infinite memory.

 Core Components of an AI Memory System